 The herpes simplex virus type 1 (HSV-1) mainly causes infections in the mouth and facial area ("fever blisters"), whereas the type 2 virus (HSV-2) is predominantly found in the genital region (Herpes genitalis).
 HSV-1 increasingly causes genital infections as well.
 Fundamentally however, both virus types can be found on all parts of the body.
 Herpes is transmitted by mucous membrane contact (genital, anal, oral), by contact with infected skin and by smear infections.
 Transmission from an infected mother to the new born child is likewise possible.
 A transmission risk exists in spite of the absence of symptoms.

 The symptoms manifest themselves as itchy and stinging blisters, mainly in the mouth, on the lips or in the genital area.
 Furthermore, painful urination, swollen lymph nodes, fever and increasing localised aches can appear.
 Infection of the new-born during birth is dangerous but is happily rare in Switzerland.
 Infections of the cornea of the eye can also occur with some severity.
-In about 80 % of persons infected with HSV-2 the infection remains asymptomatic.
+In about 80 percent of persons infected with HSV-2 the infection remains asymptomatic.

 Herpes is incurable; only a treatment of the symptoms is possible, mostly with anti-viral medicaments.
 This can diminish the frequency of recurrence and the duration of the relapse.